Frequently Asked Questions

 Q: Do you accept scholarships?

 A: Yes.
 We accept the Step Up For Students Scholarship, McKay and Gardiner.
 If using the McKay and Gardnier scholarships, parents must provide the most current IEP/504 and the most recent psycho-educational evaluation reports.
 Students with these scholarships must go through the application process, meet the admission requirements, and understand they may not be offered admission if it is determined that we are unable to meet the needs of the child.
-If the student is offered admission, they may be required to enter the NILD or TEACH program at an additional cost.
+If the student is offered admission, they may be required to enter an academic intervention program at an additional cost.

 Q: What are school hours?